 Approximately half of the company’s 1,000 employees collaborate through a desktop-based or room-based video solution, and the use of these video conferencing solutions has helped staff greatly improve their internal and external communications.

 To go from good to great, CFOs must become Level 5 Leaders.
-To achieve this level of leadership greatness, CFOs need to overcome the main challenges of digital know-how, data analytics, risk management and relationship management skills.
-And using video conferencing platforms can help CFOs overcome these challenges to drive business forward when collaborating internally or externally with teams across the globe.
+To achieve this level of leadership greatness, CFOs need to overcome the main challenges of digital know-how, data analytics, risk management, and relationship management skills.
+Using video conferencing platforms can help CFOs overcome these challenges to drive business forward when collaborating internally or externally with teams across the globe.